 - Research Associate, Forensic Anthropology and Computer Enhancement Services Laboratory in Baton Rouge, LA

 How Do I Get More Information?

 Are There Scholarship Opportunities?

-Qualified students should apply for Kennamer On-Campus or Study Abroad Scholarships, and KIIS Scholarships.
-Students are encouraged to consult the EKU Study Abroad Office for more details.
+Qualified students should apply for Kennamer, Layne-Wood, Education Abroad, and KIIS Scholarships.
+Students are encouraged to consult the EKU Education Abroad Office for more details.

 A $500 scholarship was created exclusively for Anthropology majors.
 For more information about eligibility and application details, stop by the main department office in Keith 224, call 622-1645 or email Evelyn Jones.